DepartmentLand and Wildlife

 for students over the age of 19 please contact us

-Alternatively a suitable Level 1 vocational qualification with English and Maths at Level 1.
+Alternatively a suitable Level 2 vocational qualification (Merit or above) with English, Maths and Science at Level 2.

 Example of possible future career roles include:

 National Park warden

 All students enrolled on a Level 2 or Level 3 course will be required to attend Progression and Development sessions every week.
 These sessions will cover a wide range of topics from careers and employability, British Values and equality and diversity to essential life skills such as mental health and wellbeing, drugs and alcohol and personal safety.

 Students are to complete a minimum of 315 hour in their first year and 150 hours in their second year.
 The onus on finding a work placement is on the learner and students are encouraged to find their own work experience in a role that they are interested in.
 Work placement co-ordinators are on hand to help and may be able to suggest places to try.

 Students often look for a placement with industry-related organisations such as local shooting estates , game farms , conservation organisations National Parks , wildlife charities – RSPB etc

 There is a £75.00 consumables cost.
 Students must pay for their own PPE, but we provide specialist equipment.

 Students also pay for cartridges for shooting events.

 York is the College's residential campus and is located just four miles from York city centre.
 At York we offer a full range of subject areas and levels including Apprenticeships, Level 1-3 Diplomas, Foundation, Top Up and BSc Honours Degrees.